breeze-sandbox/breeze-next/README.md

 ## Build using WebPack
 Run `npm run build`.
 This will create a breeze.core.js file in the \build dir.

+## Misc Notes
+Api is almost identical to the original but small changes are noted below:

+1. Methods that could return null may now return undefined instead.
+Return value checks on these methods should be '==' null instead of '===' null.

 ## Compile Notes
 We are compiling the code with `--strictNullChecks`, and have used `Object` instead of `any` where possible in parameter declarations, to ensure that null checking is taking place.